 The effect children have on your finances deserves attention as they can cost a lot of money.
 How much they cost will differ greatly from family to family, and the more children you have the cheaper the next kid is for you.
 The cost also varies depending on whether you decide to go for an 18 carat or 9 carat gold cot, or the el cheapo wooden version.
 But you’re looking at an average cost of about $300,000 to raise a child to age 21.
 Of course, this amount doesn’t take into account the income you can earn by exploiting your child, especially if they have some sort of talent or can fit easily into chimneys.

 As you are reading the Kids And Money topic, please understand that I am not trying to tell you how to be a parent, but rather giving you guidance for passing on information to your children about money.
-After all, I haven’t been a dad that long and don’t consider myself to be an expert in parenting.
+After all, I don’t consider myself to be an expert in parenting.
 Neither does my wife.
+Or our kids.

 The sub-topics in this chapter start for people who are planning on having kids, then go on to those who are pregnant, have babies, then young kids and finally older children through to late teens.
 Like the rest of the course, Kids And Money is not intended to be comprehensive for all areas covered, but to help steer you in the right direction.
 If you have experienced something I have neglected to cover, and feel it needs addressing, please drop me a line so I can include it.
 As the following incorporates so much of the earlier information, it is best to read this topic in order, after you have completed the rest of the course.
-Besides, if you have just skipped straight to this page, you won’t understand the relevance of that playing card there.
+Besides, if you have just skipped straight to this page, you won’t understand the relevance of the picture of that playing card there.